Ontario condo developer suddenly cancels years-long sales deal — unless buyers pay $100K more | CBC News

 Law is 'one big grey area'

-Although Pace's tactics seem unfair to buyers, they're probably legal, three experts told CBC News.
-Most pre-construction contracts allow developers to cancel sales agreements, require more money and delay projects if there's "unavoidable" reasons like a pandemic.
+While Pace's tactics seem unfair to buyers, they're probably legal, according to the experts CBC News spoke with.
+Most pre-construction contracts allow developers to cancel sales agreements, require more money and delay projects if there are "unavoidable" reasons, like a pandemic.

 Toronto real estate lawyer Bob Aaron said it demonstrates the considerable power developers have in Ontario and the need for more provincial oversight to better protect buyers.